micmejia/bible-dump/NKJV/Matthew/Matt 13.md

 And in them the prophecy of Isaiah is fulfilled, which says: 'Hearing you will hear and shall not understand, And seeing you will see and not perceive;

 ###### 15
-For the hearts of this people have grown dull. _Their_ ears are hard of hearing, And their eyes they have closed, Lest they should see with _their_ eyes and hear with _their_ ears, Lest they should understand with _their_ hearts and turn, So that I [^b]should heal them.'
+For the hearts of this people have grown dull. _Their_ ears are hard of hearing, And their eyes they have closed, Lest they should see with _their_ eyes and hear with _their_ ears, Lest they should understand with _their_ hearts and turn, So that I should heal them.'

 ###### 16
 But blessed _are_ your eyes for they see, and your ears for they hear;